SnapPython/Learning_record/README.md

 # Learning_record
-The learning progress of OpenCV/ros2
+The learning progress of OpenCV/ros2 and so